 The term ‘trending’ has become so widespread in society that it is now frequently used as a synonym for popular.
 If you use Facebook, for example, you have probably noticed that they introduced a Trending element some time ago:

 See the Digital Badges tab at the top of the screen for more information.

-Activity: Today’s Digital Badge activity is to post a hashtag of a conversation you’d like to join in, in the comments section.
+Activity: Today’s Digital Badge activity is to post a hashtag of a conversation you’d like to join in the comments section of this blog post.

 You could even experiment with live-tweeting an event, no matter how small (could even be a TV or radio programme!)

 If you find any good hashtag conversations, let us know!
 And remember to tag them with #ARU10DoT!